 Where previously contact with the transliminal had thrown LH’s life into turmoil, now that he was finding his ability to engage with this dimension of reality at the same time as keeping his feet on the ground and operating effectively in the shared world, he found that it was giving direction to his life in a sound way.
 Where he accessed that archetypal, mythic dimension, he reported that it was as if that direction came from outside of himself.
 It further helped him to use and redefine imagination to motivate himself to attempt things he would otherwise have avoided, and to communicate effectively with the people around him, who had previously rejected his new enthusiasms as craziness.

-LH concluded by saying that the journey is ongoing, and he has no idea where it will lead, but with his newfound Trust in direction from the level of symbols, coupled with the power of imagination to create reality, he has confidence in it.
+LH concluded by saying that the journey is ongoing, and he has no idea where it will lead, but with his newfound trust in direction from the level of symbols, coupled with the power of imagination to create reality, he has confidence in it.

 To conclude, LH’s inherited openness to crossing the threshold to the other way of experiencing launched him on this journey.
 It started slowly with his esoteric interests earlier in life; it took over and submerged him when he was undergoing a sensitive, transition period.
 With some external validation and support, and a lot of investigation on his own part, he has come through to fuller expression of the creativity and spirituality this openness brings with it, and his life in the shared world is on course.
 He now views these profound experiences as a gift.